phac-nml/irida/doc/developer/tools/pipelines/index.md

 Introduction
 ------------

 Pipelines in IRIDA take as input data managed by IRIDA and run through a collection of tools to produce some meaningful result.
 Pipelines are implemented as a [Galaxy Workflow][] and executed using an instance of [Galaxy][] that has been setup for IRIDA.
-Pipelines are versioned and are stored and distributed along with the IRIDA software.
+Pipelines are versioned and are stored and distributed either along with the IRIDA software, or as a separate plugin compiled into a Java JAR file.
 Tools used by a pipeline are versioned and are stored and distributed using [Galaxy Toolsheds][].
 In particular, the [Galaxy Main Toolshed][] and the [IRIDA Toolshed][] are used to store and distribute tools for a pipeline.

 ![irida-pipelines][]

-Currently, there are two pipelines integrated into IRIDA:

-1. A pipeline for constructing whole genome phylogenies.
-2. A pipeline for performing *de novo* assembly and annotation on genomes.

 IRIDA provides support for developing and integrating additional pipelines from Galaxy.
 This process can be divided into two stages: **Galaxy Workflow Development** and **IRIDA Integration**.
 The necessary steps, in brief, are: